otaviotarelho/PointOfSales/README.md

 2. What would you add if you had more time?
 A: I would add:
-   - More test scenarios, specially for user case
+   - More test scenarios, specially for user case and promotions calculations
    - Divide api, business and domain into modules
    - Add circuit break for when the product api is off
    - Use docker to run the application in any environment
-   - Improve promotions calculations code
+   - Improve promotions calculations code for better reading

 3. How would you improve the product APIs that you had to consume?
 It was kinda hard to read the mappings, I suggest to have some api specification (Open API for example) or include in the documentation.